kazuph/Acme-Tategaki/README.md

 # NAME

-Acme::Tategaki - It makes a text vertically.
+Acme::Tategaki - This Module makes a text vertically.

 # SYNOPSIS